A Chemist of Quality & Taste

 In addition to her chemistry work, Emily often serves as our technical representative at trade shows and she also helps as the lab photo coordinator and model.
 You’ll find Emily’s pictures in our brochures and on our website, demonstrating how to properly use MicroCare solvents safely and correctly.

 Emily started at Stonehill College and finished at Tufts University with her BS in Chemistry and a minor in Mathematics.
 She also earned a Master’s degree in Physical Chemistry.

 On a Personal Note

 She lives in a small town in Connecticut with her husband, Dan, who also is a chemist.
 The rural setting is perfect since she loves outdoor activities including hiking, biking and running.
-Emily recently ran a 5K race – with her mom cheering her on – at the “Race in the Park” event.
-This yearly fund-raiser is at Walnut Hill Park, just a few miles away from the MicroCare headquarters.
+Last year, Emily ran a 5K race – with her mom cheering her on – at the “Race in the Park” event.
 MicroCare sponsored the race and with Emily’s help – contributed $8,500 to the Connecticut Breast Health Initiative.